Samsung Wave S8500

-The Samsung Wave (or Samsung Wave GT-S8500) is a smartphone developed and produced by Samsung Electronics.
-It is the first smartphone to run the Bada operating system developed by Samsung Electronics, which was commercially released on May 24, 2010.
-The Wave is a touchscreen phone powered by Samsung's "Hummingbird" CPU (S5PC110), which includes 1 GHz ARM Cortex-A8 CPU and a built-in PowerVR SGX 540 graphics engine.
+The Samsung Wave (model number GT-S8500) is a smartphone developed and produced by Samsung Electronics.
+It is the first smartphone to run the Bada operating system developed by Samsung, which was commercially released on May 24, 2010.
+The Wave is a touchscreen phone powered by Samsung's "Hummingbird" CPU (S5PC110), which includes a 1 GHz ARM Cortex-A8 CPU and a built-in PowerVR SGX 540 graphics engine.
 It also has a "Super AMOLED" screen and 720p high-definition video capture capabilities.
-Due to shortage of Super AMOLED screens, Samsung released a successor to the device called Wave II and ceased production of the original S8500 model.
+Due to shortage of AMOLED screens, Samsung released a successor to the device called Wave II featuring a PLS display and ceased production of the original S8500 model.